s0um0r0y/P3DX-Docker/README.md

     - Select **Dev Containers: Reopen in Container**

     - Use `Build WS` button to build workspace

-    >Note: To access these buttons you may need to enable [VSCode Action Button Extension](https://marketplace.visualstudio.com/items?itemName=seunlanlege.action-buttons) through the Extensions Tab in VSCode, the extension should download automatically on container startup

 ## Start up the ROS Master Node